ROSS-org/RIO/specs.md

 # ROSS IO Specifications

 The purpose of this system is to add checkpointing to [ROSS](http://github.com/carothersc/ROSS).
 A checkpoint consists of all the LP states and events in the system.
 These data structures are organized into partitions that can be read by MPI tasks.

 This system is derived from [phastaIO](http://github.com/fuj/phastaIO).

+## Example

+A sample model can be seen at [gonsie/phold-io](http://github.com/gonsie/phold-io).
+This model is being actively developed along side ROSSIO and will reflect the current API.

 ## API